busrauzunlar/busrauzunlar/README.md

 # Hi there, I'm Büşra Uzunlar 👋

-## :books: I'm a computer programmer and also I'm a student at Bursa Technical University.
+## :books: I'm a computer programmer and also I'm a computer engineering student at Bursa Technical University.

 ## 🔭 I learnt about Visual C#, Java and Arduino Programming.